Skip to content

 TL;DR

-This paper proposes CARE, a framework that decomposes medical VQA into a three-stage expert pipeline—entity proposal → referring segmentation → evidence-grounded QA—with RLVR fine-tuning applied to each VLM and GPT-5 serving as a dynamic coordinator for tool planning and CoT review.
-CARE achieves an average accuracy of 77.54% across four medical VQA benchmarks using only 10B parameters, surpassing the 32B end-to-end state-of-the-art (72.29%).
+The CARE framework is proposed to decompose Medical VQA into a three-stage expert pipeline: "entity proposal → referring segmentation → evidence-grounded QA."
+By fine-tuning VLMs with RLVR and utilizing GPT-5 as a dynamic coordinator for tool planning and CoT review, CARE achieves a 77.54% average accuracy with 10B parameters, outperforming 32B end-to-end SOTA models (72.29%) across four medical VQA benchmarks.

 Background & Motivation

-Limitations of Prior Work: The problem manifests at three levels.
-(1) Non-auditability: The reasoning process of end-to-end VLMs is opaque; clinicians cannot verify whether the model attended to the correct anatomical structures or lesion regions—a critical failure in clinical settings where accountability chains for misdiagnosis must be preserved.
-(2) Decoupling of grounding and reasoning: Although some works (MedPLIB, UniBiomed) equip VLMs with visual grounding heads, the localization results are not fed back into the reasoning process but serve only as auxiliary multi-task outputs, leaving answer quality unimproved by grounding.
-(3) Fragility of single-model coupling: Some general-domain methods (DeepEyes, Fan et al.) attempt to interleave grounding and reasoning within a single generative model, but this demands large-scale paired data and multi-turn RL; moreover, early localization errors directly amplify downstream reasoning hallucinations—once a small but critical lesion is missed, the entire subsequent CoT is built on a faulty premise.
+Limitations of Prior Work: Three primary levels of issues exist.
+(1) Unauditable: The reasoning process of end-to-end VLMs is opaque, preventing clinicians from verifying if the model focused on the correct anatomical structures or lesions, which is critical in healthcare where the chain of accountability must remain intact.
+(2) Decoupled Grounding and Reasoning: Although some works (MedPLIB, UniBiomed) add visual grounding heads to VLMs, the localization results are not fed back into the reasoning process; they serve only as auxiliary multi-task outputs without substantially improving answer quality.
+(3) Fragility of Single-Model Coupling: Approaches in the general domain (DeepEyes, Fan et al.) attempt to alternate between grounding and reasoning within a single generative model.
+However, this requires massive paired data and multi-round RL, and early localization errors directly amplify downstream hallucinations—missing a small but critical lesion can lead the entire CoT to build upon a false premise.

-Key Challenge: A fundamental tension exists between accuracy and accountability.
-Larger end-to-end models (e.g., Lingshu-32B, InternVL3-38B) achieve higher accuracy, but every step occurs inside a black box; smaller models can perform interpretable reasoning but lack sufficient capacity.
-Coupling localization and reasoning within a single VLM is difficult to train and prone to cascading hallucinations from single-point failures.
+Key Challenge: The tension between accuracy and accountability.
+Larger end-to-end models (e.g., Lingshu-32B, InternVL3-38B) achieve higher accuracy but operate entirely within a black box; smaller models may offer interpretable reasoning but lack sufficient capability.
+Coupling localization and reasoning in a single VLM is difficult to train and prone to cascading hallucinations due to single-point failures.

-Goal: (1) How can every reasoning step in medical VQA be supported by pixel-level visual evidence?
-(2) How can such accountability be achieved without sacrificing accuracy?
-(3) How can a composition of small models outperform a single large model?
+Goal: (1) How can each step of medical VQA reasoning be supported by pixel-level visual evidence?
+(2) How can this accountability be achieved without sacrificing accuracy?
+(3) How can a combination of small models outperform a single large model?

-Key Insight: The authors observe that clinicians' diagnostic workflows are inherently stage-wise—first hypothesizing relevant anatomical structures or lesions (entity candidates), then precisely localizing these regions in the image (visual grounding), and finally integrating local details with global context to reach a conclusion.
-This human workflow is naturally auditable: each stage has well-defined inputs, outputs, and inspectable intermediate results.
+Key Insight: The authors observe that a clinician's diagnostic workflow is inherently "staged"—hypothesizing potential anatomical structures/lesions (entity candidates), precisely locating these regions on images (visual grounding), and finally making a judgment based on local details and global context.
+This human workflow is naturally auditable, with clear inputs, outputs, and inspectable intermediate results for each step.

 Method